-Teaching our children to become observers is important and fun.
-We’re going on a walk around our neighborhood to see if we can spot signs of Fall.
-Do you see it yet in your neighborhood? or your way to school?
+Teaching our children to become observers is a vital lesson in life.
+We’re going on a walk around our neighborhood to see if we can spot signs of Spring.
+Do you see it yet in your neighborhood?

-Later in the week we would come home and write in a Fall Journal what we observed.
-Observation is a a great skill to use.
-When creating your own Journal, have them illustrate it first , it will be fresh on their mind and in the camera for reference.
+Later in the week we would come home and write in a Spring Journal what we observed.
+Observation is a great skill to use.
+When creating your own Plant Journal, have them illustrate it first , it will be fresh on their mind and in the camera for reference.
 Then they can write about what they saw.
 Encourage them to include details.
 Go out a few days later and observe with them if things have changed.
-Print your journal here.

 More Journal Ideas:

-Make a fall collage out of pictures from magazines or real objects
+Make a spring collage out of pictures from magazines or real objects

 Glue the discoveries you find onto a page and then attach the words.

-Younger children doing this activity can cut out and add fall words to their pictures.
+Younger children doing this activity can cut out and add spring words to their pictures.